On geometry of $Q^{(2k)}_g$-curvature: Introduction

 where $R_g$ is the scalar curvature of metric $g$ and $B^g_r(p_0)$ represents the geodesic ball centered at point $p_0$ with radius $r$.
 This conjecture can be viewed as a higher-dimensional analogue of the classical Cohn-Vossen inequality \cite{CV} which says the total Gaussian curvature of an open surface is finite if the Gaussian curvature is non-negative.
 Higher dimensional geometry is much more complicated.
 This conjecture provides one possible way to study the higher dimensional geometry of the complete open manifolds.

 So far, the only progress on resolving this conjecture is made through the works of \cite{Xu gy} and \cite{Zhu} in very special case: three dimensional manifolds with one pole.
 See also \cite{M-W} for the sharp and precise upper bound of \eqref{Yau's conjecture} under the assumption that $n=3$ and the scalar curvature is bounded between two positive constants.
-In fact, the original conjecture of Yau \cite{Yau} is more general:
+One can also refer to \cite{Pet} for related result under the control of sectional curvatures.
+In fact, the original conjecture of Yau \cite{Yau} is more general and more ambitious:

 where $\sigma_k$ is the $kth$ elementary symmetric function of the Ricci tensor.
 However, for $k\geq2$, Yang \cite{Yang} has shown that the conjecture is false in general by construction of some counterexamples in the case of $U(n)$-invariant complete K\"ahler metrics on $\mathbb{C}^n$ with non-negative bisectional curvature.